texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Texas Juvenile Court Records?

 Under Section 51.02 of the Texas Family Code (F.C.), a juvenile is an individual between 10 and 17 years of age who is charged, convicted, or adjudicated of an offense.
 In Texas, juvenile cases are heard before juvenile court judges.
 Texas Courts have limited or general jurisdiction over juvenile matters.
-This, because the severity of the offense determines the court with jurisdiction and not all juvenile cases require court appearances. §51.04(b), §51.04(c), §51.04(i) F.C. outline the designation of juvenile courts in counties of the state.
+This is because the severity of the offense generally determines the court with jurisdiction, and in some cases, not all juvenile cases may require court appearances. §51.04(b), §51.04(c), §51.04(i) F.C. outline the designation of juvenile courts in counties of the state.
 When a child is referred to court for delinquent conduct or a status offense, a juvenile court record is created.
 The clerk of the juvenile court where the case was handled maintains these records.

 What Information is Contained in a Texas Juvenile Record?